- Elevation: 2,372 m (7,782 ft)

 It is slow going, with sometimes shoulder-high grass obscuring both the vague path below and the views further afield to Gunung Penanggungan.
 Because of the terrain, whereas normally you might cover 3 kilometres quite easily in an hour on a ridge with a clear trail, it can be as slow as 1 kilometre per hour here.
 This is no regular hiking trail and the key thing to remember is to stay on the crest of the ridge.

-Camping is a necessity if you are aiming to reach Gunung Semar or Kukusan, but the ridge is narrow and not very flat, so be prepared to make do with an uneven floor!
+Camping is usually required if you are aiming to reach Gunung Semar or Kukusan, but the ridge is narrow and not very flat, so be prepared to make do with an uneven floor!
 On the positive side, you have a very good chance of seeing hornbills in this area.

 Not long after you have gained the ridge, at an elevation of around 1,060m is a rock next to a small tree which is great for photos and a short rest.
 After ascending, another boulder follows at 1,193m.